uadmin/uadmin/docs/api.rst

         return choices
     }

-Now inside the main function, apply `uadmin.Schema`_ function that calls a model name of "todo", accesses "Choices" as the field name that uses the LimitChoices to then assign it to GetChoices which is your function name.
+Now inside the main function, apply `uadmin.Schema`_ function that calls a model name of "todo", accesses "Choices" as the field name that uses the LimitChoicesTo then assign it to GetChoices which is your function name.

 .. code-block:: go